Msjudy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displaying the first 10 lines
+Script displaying the third line of a file